nst/STTwitter/README.md

 Your code only interacts with `STTwitterAPIWrapper`.

-`STTwitterAPIWrapper` maps Objective-C methods with the Twitter API resource and parameters.
+`STTwitterAPIWrapper` maps Objective-C methods with the Twitter API resources and parameters.

 `STTwitterAPIWrapper` implements the most common Twitter API methods, add more if you need to.